chanchan098/Docs/operation/ops-1-k8s-concepts.md

 [doc](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.29/#api-overview)

-Kubernetes resources and "records of intent" are all stored as **API objects**.
+Kubernetes resources and "records of intent" are all stored as <ul>API objects</u>.